cengique/lectures-prog-data-analysis/README.md

 Actions instructions needed for automatic deployment, but you would need to click on the "Actions" tab and enable them again in the fork.
-After this, you should see the "Hugo" action listed, which will be executed after each of your commits.
+After this, you should see the "Hugo" action listed, which will be executed after each of your commits pushed on Github.
 The action will run Hugo and write its output to the root of the `gh-pages` branch.

 To enable Github Pages render this output, you need to go to the Settings tab, scroll down and select to produce the pages from the